 Chat Rooms and Facebook

 His family started their “planetary explosion” before the advent of Facebook, but they pioneered the use of the early “chat rooms” available.
+This came in the days when an Internet Service Provider was just becoming popular.
 Each one would “report in” and post some pictures of their latest adventures.
 Sometimes they could all go into the chat room together and have a conversation, but their “conversation” was usually stretched out over time.

 As Facebook came along, they could keep up on each other’s pages, but it lacked the intimacy of a face-to-face meeting or the telephone calls they used to keep in touch as a family.
 The problem with phone calls was that they were only connecting one on one.
 Luckily, a better solution came along.